Sage Grouse Initiative in Montana

-Since 2011, SWCDM, in partnership with a number of agencies and non-government organizations, has employed three SGI range conservationists in Forsyth, Glasgow, and Malta, while recently adding an employee in Ekalaka.
-Over the last 4 years, our range conservationists have accomplished range inventories on over 40 private lands and sage grouse conservation projects on dozens of properties.
+Since 2011, SWCDM, in partnership with a number of agencies and non-government organizations, has employed three SGI range conservationists in Forsyth, Glasgow, and Malta.
+A fourth position serving Carter County (Ekalaka) was added in summer 2015, and in spring 2017 the Glasgow position was transferred to Roundup.
+Over the last 6 years, our range conservationists have accomplished range inventories on over 60 private lands and sage grouse conservation projects on dozens of properties.
 Examples of projects include working with landowners on implementing grazing management plans, improving water infrastructure, fence marking, and integrating habitat improvement work across private and public lands.
 An additional component of our range conservationists’ mission is to provide outreach to interested landowners, Conservation Districts, and the public about sage grouse conservation efforts and programs available for assistance.

 For more information about the SGI program and eligible projects or outreach opportunities, contact your local NRCS Field Office or a SGI range conservationist near you: